What to Expect on Your First Race Day.

 Get There Early

-Take in the Beautiful Scenery
+Take in the Scenery

 We all love a new water bottle, shirt, or something to help make our workouts more efficient.
-One of the things that make marathons fun is the free swag you get just for participating.
-There are some great perks for finishing your race.
-For example, the Hershey Half Marathon gives the finishers not only some candy and shirt after the race, they’ll also get two free tickets to “Hershey Park in the Dark.”
+One of the little things that makes races fun is the free swag you get just for participating.
+Some race organizers go all out.
+The Hershey Half Marathon gives the finishers candy, of course, and a shirt as well as two free tickets to “Hersheypark in the Dark.”
 Talk about having some great fun with other like-minded people!
 The Phillies Charities 5K gives participants a long-sleeved shirt, a finisher medal and two tickets to a Phillies game.
 Thinking about the blood, sweat, and tears it took to earn those tickets will make the game much more memorable.

 Welcome to the Afterparty